 Sometimes you just need something simple!
 This beautiful bag is definitely a weekend wonder.
 Make it in an afternoon – wear it out the same night.
 The construction is fast and easy, but without sacrificing any style.
-We used shades of the 2018 Pantone Color of the Year: Ultra Violet.
-It’s a gorgeous purple that’s warmer than traditional jewel tones but with the same rich intensity.
-We paired a solid ultra violet with a colorful butterfly motif from the Beauty Shop collection from Cotton + Steel Fabrics.
-The half-and-half design is a striking statement.
+The half-and-half design combines a striking solid with a bold and printing print.
+We paired a deep purple with a colorful butterfly motif originally from the Beauty Shop collection by Cotton + Steel Fabrics.
+Don’t be afraid to go for drama in both your choice of a solid color as well as the motif size of your chosen print.

-We combined a standard canvas with a canvas/linen blend, which meant we needed to balance out the weights so the exterior drape was consistent all around.
+Our fabric selections combined a standard canvas with a canvas/linen blend, which meant we needed to balance out the weights so the exterior Drape was consistent all around.
 You’re likely to come across this “balancing act” often in your sewing projects.
-We simply added a layer of lightweight fusible interfacing to the canvas/linen blend, choosing the woven ShapeFlex option by Pellon to insure we added weight but not too much stiffness.
+We simply added a layer of lightweight Fusible interfacing to the canvas/linen blend, choosing the woven ShapeFlex option by Pellon to insure we added weight but not too much stiffness.

 The main exterior of the bag is created from with just two simple panels, but rather than just making one whole panel the back and the other the front, we rotated the panel seams from the sides to the front and back.
 Voila!
 The solid and print are juxtaposed side by side and the center line seams are topstitched for extra detail.

-This bag would make a great fast and easy gift.
-Take our color-of-the-year suggestion or mix your own favorite solids and prints.
+This bag would make a great fast and easy gift mixing your own favorite solids and prints.
 We give yardage requirements below for 44” widths of fabric, but remember that many canvas and canvas blends come much wider.
 Take a careful look at the required cuts; you may be able to make more than one Lydia Bag from the amounts shown.

 We always recommend sketching out your cuts on paper prior to buying/ordering fabric, as the minimums needed will depend not only on the width of the fabric but also on the size of the motif and its repeat.
 For more on mixing and matching colors and prints, take a look at our article: Top 10 Designer Tips for Blending Colors and Prints.